ModelValidationProgram/MVP-NonClinalAF/notebook/20220721_RerunSimsForLastTime?.md

 ls -la | grep "1231094" | wc -l #number of files expected for each sim = 50 files ls -la | grep "May" | wc -l #should be 0 files # but it's 2250 ls -la | grep "Jul" | wc -l # 110250 # should be 112500, the missing are the 2250 files
-head -n 50 # each seed has one file from May and it is 1233339_genotypes.pca
+ls -la | head -n 100 # each seed has one file from May and it is 1233339_genotypes.pca rm -rf *_genotypes.pca
 ```
+Now everything is up to date

 ## Create summary